 Breakfast with Santa.
 In mid-December, Pohick Church partners with LCAC to offer a breakfast to local residents replete with a visit from St. Nicholas!

-Diocesan Council.
+Diocesan Convention.
 On the last Friday and Saturday of January, clergy and lay representatives of the diocese meet for worship, workshops and consideration of resolutions addressing ministry within the church and the world.

 Washington's Birthday Breakfast.
 On Presidents Day, the Brotherhood of St. Andrew sponsors a colonial worship service and breakfast featuring a guest speaker who addresses an aspect of one of Pohick's favorite sons, George Washington.